Get to know PeekMed

 A practical case for this matter was the COVID-19 pandemic, where spending grew drastically because of the personal protective equipment (PPE) needed.
 This was especially in the first months when information was scarce and surgeons would operate in full disposable suits.

-However, regardless of the health care spending, controlling the pandemic was a matter of public health.
+However, regardless of the healthcare spending, controlling the pandemic was a matter of public health.
 You were not reducing the quality of the healthcare services you provided – it was the other way around.
 But the equipment required increased and these were in some cases not reimbursed by health insurance.

 COVID aside, the same thing happens in the day-to-day activities of your hospital.
 You are using, storing, and buying more items than those you need – especially in the surgical ward.